Thomvis/thomvis.github.io/_drafts/my-first-rx.md

 ---
 layout: post
-title: "My First Rx Library"
+title: "Reactive programming from scratch"
 ---

 Let's write a minimal Reactive program.
 From scratch.
 Let's reinvent a very tiny wheel, for the purpose of really understanding.
 When there're so few lines of code, there's not much to be explained.
 It's all there, at a glance.